3 new studies support importance of early life for the gut microbiome

-A recent review 1, published in ‘Parental nutritional metabolism and health and disease of offspring’ looked at the impact of either breast-feeding or bottle feeding in the development of an infant’s gut flora.
+A recent review 1, published in ‘Parental nutritional metabolism and health and disease of offspring’ looked at the impact of either breast-feeding or bottle feeding in the development of an infant’s gut microflora.
 The review looked at many different studies, and summarised that both exclusive and partial formula feeding of infants has a negative impact on the gut microbiome.
 This method of feeding appears to increase pro-inflammatory bacteria (such as Proteobacteria), increase intestinal permeability and reduce levels of beneficial short-chain-fatty-acids in the colon.
 Breast-feeding on the other hand appears to increase levels of protective anti-inflammatory bacteria from the class Actinobacteria, and reduces intestinal inflammation.

 Study looking at the impact of daily exercise:

-A second new study 2 by a team of researchers at the University of Colorado, and published in ‘Immunology and Cell Biology’ showed that exercising in early life can also alter and improve the microbial community in the gut.
-The study found that juvenile rats who voluntarily exercised every day developed a healthier gut microbiome, with a higher proportion of probiotic strains of bacteria than compared to their sedentary counterparts.
-This trend is also observed in human subjects, however researchers have not yet isolated an exact age range during which time the daily exercise must be performed in order to achieve the benefits to gut flora, however it has been supposed that the ‘earlier the better’.
+A second new study2 by a team of researchers at the University of Colorado, and published in ‘Immunology and Cell Biology’ showed that exercising in early life can also alter and improve the microbial community in the gut.
+The study found that juvenile rats who voluntarily exercised every day developed a healthier gut microbiome, containing a higher proportion of probiotic strains of bacteria compared to their sedentary counterparts.
+This trend is also observed in human subjects, however researchers have not yet isolated an exact age range during which time the daily exercise must be performed in order to achieve the benefits to gut microflora, however it has been supposed that the ‘earlier the better’.
 So, maybe the trend for baby yoga classes brings even more benefits than just a ‘blissed out’ baby then, perhaps even their gut microbes are enjoying the work out...

-Study linking colic to imbalanced gut flora:
+Study linking colic to imbalanced gut microflora:

 I think I am spotting a recurring theme here.
 High levels of Proteobacteria, and low levels of Actinobacteria were two of the findings already mentioned in the first study looking at formula fed versus breast fed infants, so when looking at the results from both studies in conjunction it could be summised that bottle fed infants could be at a higher risk of colic and excessive crying than breast fed infants.
-I wonder if there could be any better incentive for a new mum to breast feed her newborn than the promise of a good nights sleep?!
+I wonder if there could be any better incentive for a new mum to breast feed her newborn than the promise of a contented baby and a good nights sleep?!